 - Yard work (mowing, raking, digging)

 Strength exercises make your muscles stronger.
-Even small increases in strength can make a big difference in your ability to stay independent and carry out everyday activities, such as climbing stairs and carrying groceries.
+They may help you stay independent and carry out everyday activities, such as climbing stairs and carrying groceries.
 These exercises also are called "strength training" or "resistance training."

 - Lifting weights